Building a Human‑in‑the‑Loop Editor with LangGraph¶

 llm = ChatOpenAI(model="gpt-4o", temperature=0)

-We load Markdown and pre‑render it to HTML to ensure text extraction reflects real user-visible content
+We load Markdown and pre-render it to HTML to ensure that text extraction reflects what a user will actually see.

 import markdown